tagspaces/documentation/extensions/viewerRTF.md

 ## Installation

-This extensions is packaged with any new version of TagSpaces
+This extensions is packaged by default with TagSpaces

 ## Source code